RamiKrispin/vscode-python-template/README.md

 └── README.md
 ```

-Where the `.devcontainer `folders contains the environment settings and the `tests` folder contains different tests.
+Where the `.devcontainer` folder contains the environment settings and the `tests` folder contains different tests.

 ## General Requirements
 To use this template out of the box, you will need on your local machine the following settings: